Aicent-Stack/manifesto/rfcs/RFC-005-GTIOT-BODY.md

 ---

-### 4. Technical Foundation & Physical Evolution
+### 4. Technical Foundation & Somatic Evolution
-*Activating the strategic namespace of Aicent—a digital territory historically defined by its planetary-scale reach and global interconnectivity—GTIOT evolves the paradigm of mere "Connectivity" into "Embodiment."
-We are moving beyond the fragmented Internet of Things (IoT) toward the Nervous System of Reality, where every sensor is a functional neuron and every motor is a muscle cell of the Sovereign AI Organism, synchronized at the speed of thought.*
+*Activating the strategic coordinates of GTIOT.com, RFC-005 establishes the Embodied Execution Layer of the Aicent Stack.
+This strategic namespace serves as the primary anchor for the transition from passive connectivity into the epoch of Physical Embodiment.
+While legacy IoT architectures were designed for asynchronous data collection over high-latency conduits, GTIOT is engineered as the Nervous System of Reality—utilizing high-fidelity proprioceptive loops and the Action-Collapse (AAL) framework to manifest digital intent into physical reality at a deterministic frequency of 1.2 kHz.
+By bridging the digital-physical divide at wire speed, GTIOT ensures that every sensor is a functional neuron and every motor is a muscle cell of the Sovereign AI Organism.*

 ---
 **SYSTEM STATUS: HOMEOTASIS**